brownman/url_to_image_to_ascii/README.md

 ============
 **Utilize 2 npm modules:**
  1. convert a url to image
- 2. convert image to ascii
+ 2. convert an image to ascii

 system dependencies:
 ---